 Which technology trends are right for your business?

 More than ever, businesses are looking to technology to leverage their operations.
-According to a survey by Twilio, 1 in 3 British organisations say that their digital transformation budget has increased during the pandemic.
+According to a recent survey, 1 in 3 British organisations say that their digital transformation budget has increased during the pandemic.

-For some, it’s likely that the disruption caused by COVID-19 expedited business critical developments, like the updating of outdated existing legacy systems and processes.
-For others, it was a case of adapting their existing digital strategies to overcome hardships and maintain success.
+It’s likely that the disruption caused by COVID-19 expedited business critical developments for some businesses.
+Such issues might include the updating of outdated existing legacy systems and processes.
+For other businesses, it has been a case of adapting their existing digital strategies to overcome new challenges.

-With so many choosing to invest in technology, it’s important that you consider how relevant these solutions are for your business.
+So many businesses are investing in new technology.
+It is, therefore, important that you consider how relevant digital solutions are for your business.
 This article not only considers what trends are sweeping the industry right now, but also how effective they are.